fabric8io/fabric8/fabric/fuse-fabric/src/main/resources/distro/fabric/import/fabric/configs/versions/1.0/profiles/example-camel-mq/ReadMe.md

 # Example Camel MQ

-This example shows you how to integrate Camel routes with the A-MQ message broker.
+This example shows you how to integrate Camel routes with the A-MQ message broker using Fuse Fabric to discover the broker.

 There are two routes in this example: